--- (From the Introduction to Robert's Rules of Order Newly Revised)
+(From the Introduction to Robert's Rules of Order Newly Revised)

-To take a full and effective part in the business of the Group, requires that you know a little bit about parliamentary procedure, and that bit is presented here.
-Most of the time, everyone is in agreement and we need little parliamentary procedure, but if there is disagreement, we must fall back on established procedure to insure that the majority rules, but allowing the minority a reasonable opportunity to be heard, with a minimum of time and effort.
+To take a full and effective part in the business of the Group, it requires that you know a little bit about parliamentary procedure. which is presented here.
+Usually, we find we are all in agreement and we need little parliamentary procedure, but if there is disagreement, we must fall back on established procedure to insure that majority rules, while allowing the minority a reasonable opportunity to be heard, with a minimum of time and effort.

-MEETINGS To have a legitimate business meeting, it must meet four criterea.
+MEETINGS To have a legitimate business meeting, we must meet four criteria.
 The meeting must be scheduled or called in a legitimate manner, we must have a Meeting Chairman (the Group Chairman or Vice-Chairman, or a substitute designated by one of them), and we must have a Secretary (anyone can be temporarily appointed as Secretary if need be).
 The fourth requirement is for a quorum, which means enough people to transact business.
-For SMRG, this means one-third of the total voting members, including Basics, Trainees, and Voting Associates.
+For AMRG, this means one-third of the total voting members, including Basics, Trainees, and Voting Associates.

-CONMITTEE REPORTS Any item of business requiring more discussion than is reasonable in a business meeting should be referred to a commit- tee.
+COMMITTEE REPORTS Any item of business requiring more discussion than is reasonable in a business meeting should be referred to a committee.
 Anyone who is truly interested may voice his or her opinions on the committee without taking up everyone else's time at the business meetings.
 The committee discusses the question at its leisure, then at the next business meeting gives a brief report of its deliberations, presenting its recommendations in the form of a motion; only limited discussion is permitted before a vote.

 The main purpose of committees is to keep those who are passionately interested in the details of a subject from boring the rest of us at a business meeting, and to give them time to discuss the subject in the proper depth without having to worry about the time pressure of a regular business meeting.
 Standing Committees, such as the Training Committee, make a general report (again, briefly) and propose motions related to questions referred to the committee at the last business meeting.
 New ideas that a committee generates should be introduced in the new business section of the meeting.

-MUTIONS The building block of parliamentary procedure is the motion, which is a proposal that the Group take a particular action or stand.
+MOTIONS AND ORDER OF BUSINESS The building block of parliamentary procedure is the motion, which is a proposal that the Group take a particular action or stand.
 In strict parliamentary procedure, all discussion is oriented to a particular motion; by stating the motion clearly before any discussion, there is no confusion about the exact nature of the topic.